 For hard copy, one simple command lets you create a crystal-clear graphic wiring diagram on any printer.
 Your descriptive notes, label text, and wire list are all printed on the same sheet for convenient reference.
 This helps to support the documentation and traceability requirements of ISO9000 and other quality standards, as well as providing a clear written record of any cable's wiring for your or your customer's benefit.
 You may also print reports as .pdf files for electronic distribution, or automatically save them to an archival database.

-For each cable, customzable label text is stored in the database along
+For each cable, customizable label text is stored in the database along

 with wirelist, schematic, and descriptive notes, and may be loaded